sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 2. Add your LayoutModification.xml file to the Windows image.
 You’ll need to put the file in the following specific location before first boot.
 If the file exists, you should replace the LayoutModification.XML that is already included in the image.

         Copy E:\StartLayout\layoutmodification.xml c:\mount\windows\users\default\AppData\Local\Microsoft\Windows\Shell\

-    Where E: is the drive letter of USB-B
+    Where E: is the drive letter of USB-B.

-1. If you pinned tiles that require .url or .lnk files, add the files to the following legacy Start Menu directories :
+1. If you pinned tiles that require .url or .lnk files, add the files to the following legacy Start Menu directories:

     1.  %APPDATA%\Microsoft\Windows\Start Menu\Programs\

     2.  %ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\

-    Copy e:\StartLayout\Bing.url “C:\mount\windows\ProgramData\Microsoft\Windows\Start Menu\Programs\”
+            Copy e:\StartLayout\Bing.url "C:\mount\windows\ProgramData\Microsoft\Windows\Start Menu\Programs\"

             Copy e:\StartLayout\Paint.lnk "C:\mount\windows\ProgramData\Microsoft\Windows\Start Menu\Programs"

-    Copy E:\StartLayout\Bing.url “C:\mount\windows\users\All Users\Microsoft\Windows\Start Menu\Programs”
+            Copy E:\StartLayout\Bing.url "C:\mount\windows\users\All Users\Microsoft\Windows\Start Menu\Programs"

-    Copy E:\StartLayout\Paint.lnk “C:\Mount\Windows\Users\All Users\Microsoft\Windows\Start Menu\Programs”
+            Copy E:\StartLayout\Paint.lnk "C:\Mount\Windows\Users\All Users\Microsoft\Windows\Start Menu\Programs"

-    **Note: If you don’t create a LayoutModification.xml file and you continue to use the Start Unattend settings, the OS will use the Unattend answer file and take the first 12 SquareTiles or DesktoporSquareTiles settings specified in the Unattend file.
-The system then places these tiles automatically within the newly-created groups at the end of Start—the first six tiles are placed in the first OEM group and the second set of six tiles are placed in the second OEM group.
-If OEMName is specified in the Unattend file, the value for this element is used to name the OEM groups that will be created.**
+    Note: If you don’t create a LayoutModification.xml file and you continue to use the Start Unattend settings, the OS will use the Unattend answer file and take the first 12 SquareTiles or DesktoporSquareTiles settings specified in the Unattend file.
+The system then places these tiles automatically within the newly-created groups at the end of Start.
+The first six tiles are placed in the first OEM group, and the second set of six tiles are placed in the second OEM group.
+If OEMName is specified in the Unattend file, the value for this element is used to name the OEM groups that will be created.

 #### Modify the answer file

-The System Builder may want to make additional customizations through an unattend file.
-The sample unattend file on USB-B contains additional commone customizations.
+A system builder may want to make additional customizations through an unattend file.
+The sample unattend file on USB-B contains additional common customizations.

     Copy /y E:\AnswerFiles\Unattend.xml C:\Mount\Windows\Windows\Panther

-    (where E:\ is USB-B**)**
+Where E:\ is USB-B.

 ### Optimize WinRE

 1. Increase scratchspace size.

         Dism /image:c:\mount\winre /set-scratchspace:512

 1. Cleanup unused files and reduce size of winre.wim

         Dism /image:"c:\mount\winre" /Cleanup-Image /StartComponentCleanup /Resetbase

 ### Unmount images